redhat-performance/aimlperf_reg_tests/FFTW/OpenShift/templates/README.md

 ### fftw-nfd-buildconfig\_rhel7.yaml and fftw-nfd-buildconfig\_rhel8.yaml

-These files are the same as `standard/fftw-buildconfig_rhel7.yaml` and `standard/fftw-buildconfig_rhel8.yaml`, except they have an added `nodeSelector` feature to choose whether to build on a node with AVX/AVX2.
+These files are the same as `standard/fftw-buildconfig_rhel7.yaml` and `standard/fftw-buildconfig_rhel8.yaml`, except they have an added `nodeSelectorTerms` feature to choose whether to build on a node with AVX/AVX2/AVX512.
 (Note: requires NFD to be installed on your cluster!)
+There are `fftw-buildconfig_rhel7.yaml` and `fftw-buildconfig_rhel8.yaml` for each AVX instruction set, including "No AVX."

 ### fftw-nfd-build-job.yaml

-This file is the same as `standard/fftw-build-job.yaml`, except with the added `nodeSelector` feature, much like `nfd/fftw-nfd-buildconfig_rhel7.yaml` and `nfd/fftw-nfd-buildconfig_rhel8.yaml`.
+This file is the same as `standard/fftw-build-job.yaml`, except with the added `nodeSelectorTerms` feature, much like `nfd/fftw-nfd-buildconfig_rhel7.yaml` and `nfd/fftw-nfd-buildconfig_rhel8.yaml`.
+Similar to above, this file exists for each AVX instruction set, including "No AVX."